 From One Community to Another

 You might notice a brown sticker accenting the heart of this particular coffee bag, making this coffee a bit different from the others.
 One of Joe Van Gogh’s fundamental principles is to get as close to the source as possible.
-Therefore we are thrilled to embark on our Return to Origin program; an industry disrupter designed to ensure that our producers at origin receive fair pay.
+So we are thrilled to embark on our Return to Origin program; an industry disrupter designed to ensure that our producers at origin receive fair pay.
 The brown sticker indicates that a full 20% of the retail packaged price of this coffee is returned to origin.
-That is a 200% increase over general coffee industry standards.
+That's twice the general coffee industry benchmark.

 The proverb “it takes a village to raise a child” can be used to describe Don Victor Honduras.
 Don Victor was cultivated by a tight-knit community interlinked through coffee producer, Victor Lopez, and importer, Alma Coffee.
 This coffee was grown just outside of Corquín, Copan, where the roads meander into the luscious slopes of Victor Lopez’s family farm.
 The beans were transported to Alma Coffee’s adjacent family farm, Finca Terreritio (Finca T), to be processed.